Participatory information service

 A participatory information service consists of an information provider which helps receivers to find answers to their questions.
 It is related to collaborative services, " that (...) ask for the direct and active involvement of all the interested actors, final users included, [to be performed]".

-The development of participatory information services is due to global societal and economic changes of this century: the Internet era, the information age and the Learning organization.
-The availability of resources, such as personal data and general information, together with ICT tools (Information and Communication Technologies) have created a perfect match for sharing knowledge through the web involving users and/or consumers participation.
+The development of participatory information services is due to global societal and economic changes of this century: the internet era, the information age and the learning organization.
+The availability of resources, such as personal data and general information, together with information and communications technology tools have created a perfect match for sharing knowledge through the web involving users and/or consumers participation.

 The difference between an information service and a participatory information service is that the former one is a service that provides information to a user.
 In this process, the information flow is one-way.
 Whereas, the latter one is based on the culture of participation and the information flow is two-ways.